exposit/zerowriting/lcd screen/setup.md

-# Setting up a "writer deck" with a small 2" lcd screen
+# Setting up a "writer deck" with a 2" lcd screen

 This is a learn as you go process, and I was definitely learning as I went.
 Be prepared to google error messages.
 Having a computer that can ssh in to the pi is important so you can copy stuff from the internet easily.